 As a member of the British Association of Counselling and Psychotherapy I adhere to the BACP ethical framework and receive regular clinical supervision from an accredited practitioner.
-I also attend regular training as part of my ongoing Continual Professional Development (CPD), and have recently completed a course in managing risk, and in providing online and telephone counselling.
+I also attend regular training as part of my ongoing Continual Professional Development (CPD), and have recently completed courses on relational trauma and disorganised attachment, and providing online and telephone counselling.

 EXPERIENCE & QUALIFICATIONS

 I have a private practice and work with a broad variety of individuals, helping them with numerous presenting issues such as, relationship troubles, life transitions, self-esteem, trauma, anxiety and depression.
 I also currently volunteer as a counsellor for Mind in Haringey, and previously I have been an honorary psychotherapist in a low-cost service.